mienaikoe/ziyu/Chapters/1-2-Chapter2.md

 I snapped, "What do want, woman?"

-"Mind yourself, Lif.
+"Mind yourself, Liffa.
 What sort of Maman raises hae voice to an elder?"

 "They're doing just fine, okay?
-Kip is having a great start at the clinic, and Mel is representing this village to the council.
+Kipnu is having a great start at the clinic, and Melna is representing this village to the council.
 Is that what you're looking for?"

 She sughed, went quiet, and resumed her work while I stared at her indignantly.